Blankscreen-exe/docker-practice/002. run and connect to a Postgres instance/README.md

 I have established a postgres database instance withing a docker container and have accessed it using a simple python script.
 For now I am just printing the version(and other details) of the database, but you are able to run full fledged queries.

+## What You Will Do?

+- [x] Use a pre-existing Postgres image to start a container with a database instance.
+- [x] Use port mapping to connect to the database from our system's environment.
+- [x] Create `.sql` backup files from the DB (inside the container) and copy it to our system's environment.
+- [x] Load `.sql` backup files from our system's environment to the DB instance running inside our container.

 ## How To Use It?

 First we need to pull a Postgres image